Court rules in favor of Texas law on social media regulation

 Justice Samuel Alito wrote in May that is not clear how the high court’s past First Amendment cases, many of which predate the internet age, apply to Facebook, Twitter, TikTok and other digital platforms.

 The Florida law, as enacted, would give Florida’s attorney general authority to sue companies under the state’s Deceptive and Unfair Trade Practices Act.
-It would also allow individual Floridians to sue social media companies for up to $100,000 if they feel they have been treated unfairly.
+It would also allow individual residents to sue social media companies for up to $100,000 if they feel they have been treated unfairly.

 The Texas law only applies to the largest social media platforms that have more than 50,000 active users.